Reintroducing Straight-Through Estimators as Principled Methods for Stochastic Binary Networks: Details of Experiments

+We want to initialize weight probabilities $\theta_i = F_\xi(\eta_i)$ as uniform in $[0,1]$.
+The corresponding initialization of latent weights is then $\eta_i = F^{-1}_\xi(\theta_i)$ (which would be a completely non-obvious choice to propose empirically for deterministic ST methods).

-The verification of ST estimator in training deep neural networks with mirror descent is conducted on CIFAR-10 dataset\footnote{\url{https://www.cs.toronto.edu/~kriz/cifar.html}}. \paragraph{Dataset} The dataset consists of 60000 32x32 color images divided in 10 classes, 6000 images per class.
-There is a predefined training set of 50000 examples and test set of 10000 examples. \paragraph{Preprocessing} During training we use standard augmentation for CIFAR-10, namely random horizontal flipping and random cropping of 32$\times$32 region with a random padding of 0-4 px on each side. \paragraph{Network} The network structure and layer specifications are shown in~\eqref{fig:SBN}. \paragraph{Optimizer} We use Adam optimizer \citep{KingmaB14} in all the experiments.
+\paragraph{Dataset} The dataset consists of 60000 32x32 color images divided in 10 classes, 6000 images per class.
+There is a predefined training set of 50000 examples and test set of 10000 examples. \paragraph{Preprocessing} During training we use standard augmentation for CIFAR-10, namely random horizontal flipping and random cropping of 32$\times$32 region with a random padding of 0-4 px on each side. \paragraph{Optimizer} We use Adam optimizer \citep{KingmaB14} in all the experiments.
 The initial learning rate $\gamma = 0.01$ is used for 300 epochs and then we divide it by 10 at epochs 300 and 400 and stop at epoch 500.
 This is fixed for all models.
 All other Adam hyper-parameters such as $\beta_1, \beta_2, \varepsilon$ are set to their correspondent default values in the PyTorch \cite{pytorch} framework. \paragraph{Training Loss} Let the network softmax prediction on the input image $\vx^0$ with noise realizations in all layers $\vz$ be denoted as $p(\vx | \vz, \vx^0)$.
 The training loss for the stochastic binary network is the expected loss under the noises:

 The training procedure is identical to how the neural networks with dropout noises are trained~\citep{srivastava14a}: one sample of the noise is generated alongside each random data point. \paragraph{Evaluation} At the test time we can either set $\vz=0$ to obtain a deterministic binary network (denoted as 'det').
 We can also consider the network as a stochastic ensemble and obtain the prediction via the expected predictive distribution